calvinnaimou/CourtSplits/README.md

 On top of that sits `engine/query.py`: pure functions that take a DataFrame and a bag of filter parameters and return a plain dict, with no HTTP, no database, and no side effects.
 That design is what makes the whole engine straightforward to unit test.
 FastAPI (`api/main.py`) is a thin routing and validation layer over those functions, and the React frontend consumes the resulting JSON with no router library at all, since view switching is just local `useState` in `App.tsx`.

 ## What I Learned
--Designing around Postgres possibly not being configured at all: the live-season feature and the analytics logging both had to behave exactly like the old Parquet-only app when `DATABASE_URL` is unset, and swallow any connection failure rather than letting a logging hiccup turn a successful request into a 500<br>
+-Designing around Postgres possibly not being configured at all: the live-season feature and the analytics logging both had to behave exactly like the old Parquet-only app when `DATABASE_URL` is unset, and swallow any connection failure rather than letting a logging error turn a successful request into a 500<br>
 -Running two caching strategies side by side: `lru_cache` for frozen historical seasons that never change, and a small hand-rolled TTL cache for the live season that refreshes daily, plus getting dtype handling right so a Postgres row and a Parquet row could be concatenated without pandas silently upcasting a column<br>
 -Anonymizing usage data without accounts: hashing each visitor's IP with a private, server-side salt instead of storing raw IPs, since IPv4 space is small enough to brute-force a lookup table against an unsalted hash<br>
 -Treating "the raw data says X" as a hypothesis rather than a fact: a schedule-context tag from the data provider looked like a rest-day count but was not, and the mismatch was only caught by spot-checking real games against an independent source